mjohnson518/Green_Guidance/co2.storage-docs/api-functionality.md

 # 🏗 API Functionality

 Co2.Storage has a Javascript API, which enables users to interact with data schemas and assets in a number of ways.
 The API is available on NPM here: [CO2.Storage API](https://www.npmjs.com/package/@co2-storage/js-api).
 Below are descriptions of the various API endpoints:

-* [**Authenticate**](https://github.com/protocol/co2-storage/blob/main/cli/src/examples/authenticate.js): this endpoint allows users to authenticate with a private key using the `Auth` class from the `@co2-storage/js-api` library.
+* [**Authenticate**](https://github.com/protocol/co2-storage/blob/main/cli/src/examples/authenticate.js): this endpoint allows users to authenticate with a private key using the `Auth` class.

     * This endpoint exports a single function called `authenticate()` which returns a `Promise` that resolves to either an `error` or a `result` property.
-    * To use the endpoint, users should import the `Auth` class from the `@co2-storage/js-api` library, and then create a new instance of it with the authentication type set to `"pk"`.
+    * To use the endpoint, users should import the `Auth` class, and then create a new instance of it with the authentication type set to `"pk"`.
 Once an instance of `Auth` is created, users can call the `authenticate()` function to authenticate with their private key.
     * If the authentication is successful, the `authenticate()` function returns an object with a `result` property that contains the authenticated user's information.
 If the authentication fails, the `authenticate()` function returns an `error` that explains the reason for the failure.
-    * If an error occurs during authentication, the endpoint will log the error to the console and exit the program after 300ms.
-If authentication is successful, the program waits 1 second before exiting.

 * [**Add Template**](https://github.com/protocol/co2-storage/blob/main/cli/src/examples/add\_template.js): this endpoint allows the user to add a template to CO2.Storage.